JBS USA: Immigration raids

-In December 2006, six Swift & Company meat-packing facilities in Colorado, Nebraska, Texas, Utah, Iowa, and Minnesota were raided by U.S. Immigration and Customs Enforcement officials, resulting in the apprehension of 1,282 undocumented immigrants from Mexico, Guatemala, Honduras, El Salvador, Peru, Laos, Sudan, and Ethiopia.
-Nearly 200 were criminally charged after a ten-month investigation into identity theft.
+In December 2006, six Swift & Company meat-packing facilities in Colorado, Nebraska, Texas, Utah, Iowa, and Minnesota were raided by United States Immigration and Customs Enforcement (ICE) officials, resulting in the apprehension of 1,282 undocumented immigrants from Mexico, Guatemala, Honduras, El Salvador, Peru, Laos, Sudan, and Ethiopia.
+Nearly 200 were criminally charged after a ten-month investigation into identity theft, including Swift & Company HR representatives who had advised illegal immigrants on how to be hired at the company.

 Labor standards

-On November 4, 2010, the Federal Motor Carrier Safety Administration ordered JBS Carriers, a subsidiary of JBS, to install electronic on-board recorders on their trucks after a compliance review found "serious violation" of federal hours of service.
+On November 4, 2010, the Federal Motor Carrier Safety Administration ordered JBS Carriers, a subsidiary of JBS, to install electronic on-board recorders on their trucks after a compliance review found "serious violation" of federal work and rest period restrictions.

 The JBS facility in Greeley, Colorado came into national focus during the COVID-19 outbreak when at least 50 workers tested positive by April 10, 2020, and two workers died of the disease.
 By April 14, a third worker died.
 President Donald Trump referred to the case in the daily White House briefing on April 10.
 All workers were supposed to be tested during the Easter holidays, with the plant being closed until April 24, 2020.
-However, all workers were not tested over Easter, and a JBS company spokesman announced that workers would be quarantined.
+However, when this testing did not occur, a JBS company spokesman announced that workers would be quarantined.
 The plant reopened after a 9-day closure.
-By April 15, 102 workers tested positive for the coronavirus and four died.
+By April 15, 102 workers had tested positive for the coronavirus and four had died.
 COVID-19 outbreaks were also detected in six other JBS beef processing plants, in Souderton, Pennsylvania; Plainwell, Michigan; Green Bay, Wisconsin; Cactus, Texas; Grand Island, Nebraska; and Hyrum, Utah.

 Price-fixing allegations

 In 2018, a class-action lawsuit was filed against JBS, along with other major pork producers including Hormel Foods, Seaboard, Smithfield Foods, and Tyson Foods, accusing the companies of conspiring to artificially raise the price of pork via the tech platform Agri Stats, forcing consumers and restaurants to pay inflated prices for pork products.
 In October 2022, JBS agreed to pay $20 million to settle the lawsuit.

-In 2022, JBS agreed to a $52.5 million settlement without admission of wrongdoing in a lawsuit brought by grocers and wholesalers, which accused JBS, National Beef, Cargill, and Tyson Foods of working together to drive up the price of beef.
-In 2024, McDonald's Corporation sued JBS and the same three other companies along with their subsidiaries for alleged price fixing.
+In 2022, JBS agreed to a $52.5 million settlement in a lawsuit that accused JBS, National Beef, Cargill, and Tyson Foods of working together to drive up the price of beef.
+In 2024, McDonald's sued JBS and the same three other companies along with their subsidiaries for more of this same alleged price fixing.